 But under the hood it is also a lot faster, so that it can handle updated games and is completely ready for your own Augmented Reality games, just like Pokémon Go.

-I think this smartwatch is suitable for children from the age of 4 and can be fun up to the age of 8.
+I think this smartwatch is suitable for children from 4 years and can be fun up to a year or 8.